 “Bomber Boys: Portraits From the Front” is now available as part of the Harbor History Museum’s traveling exhibition service.
-Developed in partnership with the KBL Family Collection, the exhibit features images and ephemera from the same bomb group as that featured in the class novel Catch-22.
+Developed in partnership with the KBL Family Collection and Bering Street Studio, the exhibit features images and ephemera from the same bomb group as that featured in the classic novel and film Catch-22.
 Specifically, these images come from the 445th bomb squadron, 321st bomb group, 57th bomb wing, of the 12th Army Air Corps, although they are typical of so many other airmen who served in World War II.

 Based on a secret stash left behind by a tail gunner from the 445th, this exhibit presents striking images of the men who braved the skies above Italy, Austria, and the then Yugoslavia.
 Some men are identified by little notes made on the backs of photos, other images depict men whose identity remains a mystery.
 In every case, communities are encouraged to see if any of these men are familiar to them and their identities added to the show.
 Download the Bomber Boys (pdf) Exhibit Release.

 Installation Photo Gallery

 Three-month bookings through the 75th Anniversary of the end of World War II in 2020 are available as noted below:

 June 14 – August 23, 2019 ~ Moses Lake Museum & Art Center, Moses Lake, Washington